seanmavley/unifi-voucher-payment-server/README.md

 ## Credits

- - Hubtel's Mobile Money Payments API (HTTP) is in use for the mobile payments.
+ - Mazzuma's Mobile Money Payments API (HTTP) is in use for the mobile payments.
  - Node-UnifiAPI ( @delian/node-unifiapi ) handles the generation of voucher codes, in connection with our self-managed Unifi Controller for AlwaysOn WiFi.
  - And many other packages

 ## How it works

- - API forwards a request to Hubtel's API after verifying details from frontend
+ - API forwards a request to Mazzuma's API after verifying details from frontend
  - API then forwards the response, either success or failed to frontend for processing
  - If need be, Frontend polls a callback endpoint for updates.
 If found, proceeds to generate voucher and sends to frontend.